Information for Authors

 - Submission of a paper implies that it reports unpublished work and that it is not under consideration for publication elsewhere.
 If previously published tables, illustrations or more than 200 words of text are to be included, then the copyright holder's written permission must be obtained.
 Copies of any such permission letters should be scanned and attached with the paper.

 If the paper is accepted for publication the final version can be submitted in WORD or LaTeX format.
 Figures must be saved in separate files and be prepared to the standards described in paragraph 5 below.
 Files should be named according to DOS conventions, e.g. 'figure1.tif'.
+For LaTeX submissions, we strongly recommend using the Forestry LaTeX class file and Bibtex, available online as a rar file here; as a tar file here, or as a zip file here.
+For WORD submissions, we strongly recommend using the MS Word template, available here.

 - Accompanying information must confirm that all authors have read and approved the manuscript and give the names, addresses, telephone/fax numbers, and e-mail addresses of four potential referees.
 Two of the referees must be working in a different country to the first named author.